BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

 * - No data sync in the last 24h
   - No data has been successfully synchronized with the external server or hard drive during the last 24 hours.
   - Check the rsync_logs to identify the source of the error and verify network connectivity and remote storage availability.

+* - Nobody has checked the mice today
+  - The `CHECK_MICE_TIME` deadline (`SETTINGS` → `TELEGRAM SETTINGS`) has passed and nobody has confirmed the mice check for the day, either by clicking `CHECK MICE` in the GUI toolbar or via the `/mice_checked` Telegram command.
+  - Physically check on the mice as soon as possible, then confirm it with the `CHECK MICE` button or `/mice_checked`.

 * - No water was drunk
   - The subject did not drink any water during the task.
 This check can be enabled or disabled in the settings.